midatlanticrisa/marisa-map-backup/depreciated/README.md

-*updated: 22 May, 2023*
+*updated: 16 Aug., 2019*

-# The MARISA RealTime Data Map
+# Managing the MARISA Web-map
 The [Climate Data Portal](https://www.marisa.psu.edu) for the NOAA Mid-Atlantic Regional Integrated Sciences and Assessments ([MARISA](https://www.midatlanticrisa.org)) provides users with a common entry point for accessing and visualizing a selection of Earth system and natural hazard data sources curated for their relevance to the Mid-Atlantic region, with a particular focus on the Chesapeake Bay watershed.

-A key feature of the portal is an interactive, web-based map ([https://www.marisa.psu.edu/rtdatamap/](https://www.marisa.psu.edu/rtdatamap/)) containing real-time observations to provide a picture of meteorological and hydrological conditions in the Mid-Atlantic region.
-The map was developed for public engagement and also to help more advanced users in the region by simplifying access to information from multiple data sources.
-The map is also designed to help support evidence-based decisionmaking for a variety of contexts ranging from outdoor recreation to municipal and business planning, science, and education.
+A key feature of the portal is an interactive, web-based map ([www.marisa.psu.edu/map](www.marisa.psu.edu/map)) containing real-time observations to provide a picture of meteorological and hydrological conditions in the Mid-Atlantic region.
+The map is being developed for public engagement and also to help more advanced users in the region by simplifying access to information and delivering data in an understandable way.
+The map will also be designed to help support evidence-based decisionmaking for a variety of contexts ranging from outdoor recreation to municipal and business planning, science, and education.

-## Requirements
 The web-map is written using the [Leaflet JavaScript library](https://leafletjs.com), which is an open-source library for building interactive web mapping applications.
 It is both mobile and desktop friendly.
 The real-time observations are stored in JS, JSON, and GeoJSON files and loaded to the website in the _includes/leaflet.html file within the marisa-cdp GitHub repository.
 These files include static and dynamic data.

-The backend is written in R and are automated to run on a schedule using cron jobs.
-The scripts are located in ~/map_data/ of idocrase.geosc.psu.edu and the output is sent to ~/marisa.psu.edu/mapdata where the output is loaded to the website via URLs.

-R libraries:

-* RCurl
-* measurements
-* xml2
-* httr
-* XML
-* data.table
-* jsonlite
-* terra
-* sf
-* geojsonsf
-* geojsonio

-## Organization

-* scripts Folder: The backend source code folder!
-Contains all the files and functions to download and parse the source data.
-* test Folder: Test files for development.
-* dep Folder: This is the directory where all your dependencies should be stored.
-* doc Folder: The documentation folder
-* resources Folder: Static resources in your project.
-For example, icon images, shapefiles, climate division files.
-* output_examples Folder: Providing “Hello World” & Co code that supports the documentation.
-* tools Folder: Cron file which automates the downloading of data.

 | Data | File (~/marisa.psu.edu/mapdata/) | Script (~/map\_data) | Extent | Source | Notes |
 | ---- | ---- | ------ | ------ | ------ | ----- |